RobertDWhite/WhiteMatterTech/content/posts/encrypted-matrix-notification-hub/index.md

       - { name: config-rendered, mountPath: /rendered }
 ```

-The committed ConfigMap holds `${POSTGRES_PASSWORD}` and the init container substitutes the value at runtime.
+The committed ConfigMap holds `${POSTGRES_PASSWORD}`, and the init container substitutes the value at runtime.
 The rendered file is ephemeral; it never reaches the repository, an image layer, or a persistent volume.

-The remaining server secrets — `registration_shared_secret`, `macaroon_secret_key`, `form_secret`, and the OIDC client secret — are mounted as files from `synapse-secrets`; the signing key is mounted separately at `/data/white.fm.signing.key`.
+Synapse reads the remaining server secrets, namely `registration_shared_secret`, `macaroon_secret_key`, `form_secret`, and the OIDC client secret, from files in `synapse-secrets`; the pod mounts the signing key separately at `/data/white.fm.signing.key`.

 ## Hardening the Defaults

-Synapse's defaults are tuned for a public homeserver on a large federation.
-Four changes narrow that considerably for a private one:
+Synapse ships defaults suited to a public homeserver on a large federation.
+Four changes narrow that exposure for a private one:

 ```yaml
 presence: